ThomasStolt/IoT-Workshop-for-Students-DYT-CA-Technologies/README.md

     │   └── USB driver
     ├── Mac
     ├── MicroPython
+    │   here are MicroPython firmwares stored
     └── Windows
-        ├── CP210x_Windows_Drivers
+        │ in Windows, you might need to install these drivers for the boards to be recognised ├── CP210x_Windows_Drivers
         │   ├── x64
         │   └── x86
         ├── Java
+        │   Coffee!
         └── NodeMCU Flasher
-            └── Config
+            │ in Windows use this tool to flash the ESP8266 boards └── Config

 </pre>